levircesar/accenture/README.md

 # Project Tests

 This project contains API and UI tests.

+Formatted in UTF-8

 ## Allure Reports